dotnet/docs-maui/docs/macios/privacy-manifest.md

 Reason codes from [User defaults APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278401) need to be provided in the array for the `NSPrivacyAccessedAPITypeReasons` key.

-## Required reasons API usage in .NET, Mono, and the BCL
+## Required reasons API usage in .NET

-The APIs in this section list C# .NET APIs that call the [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api), organized by category.
-These API usages are present in your app even if you do not explicitly call them.
-Therefore, you will be required to provide the API categories and reasons provided below in the *PrivacyInfo.xcprivacy* file for your app.
-You may have to provide additional reason codes if you use the APIs directly.
-For more information, see [Required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api).
+The APIs in this section list .NET APIs that call the required reason APIs.
+If your app or SDK calls any of the APIs in this section, you must declare the reasons for their use in your privacy manifest file.

 > [!NOTE]
 > The following APIs are verified for .NET versions 8.0.0 and later.

 ### File timestamp APIs

-The following APIs directly or indirectly access file timestamps and require reasons for use:
+The following APIs directly or indirectly access file timestamps:

 - <xref:System.Diagnostics.FileVersionInfo?displayProperty=nameWithType>
 - <xref:System.IO.Compression.ZipFile.CreateFromDirectory%2A?displayProperty=nameWithType>